Five recommendations for the future of work

 As much as we might like to, it's impossible to 100% future-proof ourselves against what lies ahead.
 In the last of our three-part future of work blog series, we look at how you can prepare with some top recommendations.

-If you've read the first two parts of our series, we'll have given you an insight into what the future of work might look like and its potential challenges (if not, head back to read).
+If you've read the first two parts of our series, you'll have gained insight into what the future of work might look like and its potential challenges (if not, head back to read).

-1. Leverage digital tools to promote team connectedness
+1. Leverage digital tools to promote team connections

 Why is this important?